a2stuff/a2d/MGTK.md

 * If target element is close box then initiate [window close](#window-close).
 * If target element is title bar then initiate [window drag](#window-drag).
 * If target element is resize box then initiate [window resize](#window-resize).
-* Otherwise, it is content area; call FindControl.
+* Otherwise, it is content area; call `FindControl`.
 * If content part is a scrollbar then initiate a [scroll](#window-scroll).
 * Otherwise, handle a content click using custom logic (e.g. hit testing buttons, etc)

 #### Window Close

-* Call TrackGoAway, which enters a modal loop to handle the mouse moving out/in the box.
+* Call `TrackGoAway`, which enters a modal loop to handle the mouse moving out/in the box.
-* Result indicates clicked or canceled
+* Result indicates clicked or canceled.
+If canceled, return to input loop.
+* Call `CloseWindow`

 #### Window Drag

-* Call DragWindow.
+* Call `DragWindow`, which enters a modal loop to handle the mouse moving out/in the box.
+* Result indicates moved or canceled.
+If canceled, return to input loop.
-* Call JUMP_TABLE_REDRAW_ALL.
+* Call `JUMP_TABLE_REDRAW_ALL`.
-* If _offscreen flag_ was not set, redraw desktop icons (DESKTOP_REDRAW_ICONS).
+* If _offscreen flag_ was not set, redraw desktop icons (`DESKTOP_REDRAW_ICONS`).
 * Set _offscreen flag_ if window's `top` is greater than or equal to the screen bottom (191), clear otherwise.
 * If _offscreen flag_ is not set, redraw window.

 #### Window Resize

-* Call GrowWindow.
+* Call `GrowWindow`, which enters a modal loop to handle resizing.
+* Result indicates changed or canceled.
+If canceled, return to input loop.
-* Call JUMP_TABLE_REDRAW_ALL.
+* Call `JUMP_TABLE_REDRAW_ALL`.
-* Call DESKTOP_REDRAW_ICONS.
+* Call `DESKTOP_REDRAW_ICONS`.
-* Call UpdateThumb if needed to adjust scroll bar settings.
-(Details TBD).
+* Call `UpdateThumb` if needed to adjust scroll bar settings.
 * Redraw window.

 #### Window Scroll

+* Call `TrackThumb`, which enters a modal loop to handle dragging.
+* Redraw window.